 Scientists say this swath of territory is prone to tornadoes because it commonly creates conditions where a warm, humid layer of air sits near the ground with colder air in the upper atmosphere combined with a strong southerly wind.

-In May 2020, however, some meteorologic experts noted that they believe the Southern region of Mississippi, Alabama, Georgia and Tennessee known as Dixie Alley is actually more vulnerable to tornadoes than the Midwest.
+In May 2020, however, some meteorological experts noted that they believe the Southern region of Mississippi, Alabama, Georgia and Tennessee known as Dixie Alley is actually more vulnerable to tornadoes than the Midwest.

-Their theory was certainly given credence this week when at least 23 tornadoes ripped through the South and killed at least 6 people.
-We’ll examine the damage there in a few days when we travel through those states.
+Their theory was certainly given credence in March 2021 when at least 23 tornadoes ripped through the South and killed at least 6 people.

 It was founded in 1886 along a proposed route for the Gulf, Colorado and Santa Fe Railway.
 Its early economy was based on agriculture with pecans, peaches, corn, wheat and cotton being the main commodities.